 My goal is to help students become better musicians and physicians.
 I aim to teach them how to perfect their craft, become better communicators, better advocates, and citizen-artists.

-Despite more awareness of physician burnout and suicide, action is needed.
-I am interested in ways that music and the arts can help create a culture of wellness in residency programs.
+Despite more awareness of physician burnout, depression, and suicide, action is needed.
+I am interested in ways that music and the arts can help create a culture of wellness in hospitals.
 As was pointed out recently in Academic Medicine, the culture of medicine is the most important modifiable barrier to wellness.